 If you need another option, then Introduction to Computer Networks for Non-Techies is also a good starting point.

 In point #8 I have asked you to learn a programming language, and yet here I am asking you to learn a scripting language?
 Why?
 Can't the same programming language be used as a scripting language?

-P.S. - By the way, if you are interested to learn more about things programmers should know, there are a lot of guidance available on the Internet like the 97 Things Programmer should know book, a must read for every serious Programmer.
+P.S. - By the way, if you are interested to learn more about things programmers should know, there is a lot of guidance available on the Internet like the 97 Things Programmer should know book, a must-read for every serious Programmer.